Trichy-Tanjore Diocese of the Church of South India: David Chellappa (1962-1964) (Interim)

-† The Most Rev. Dr. Solomon Doraiswamy (1964-1982)
+Solomon Doraiswamy (1964-1982)

-The Most Rev. Dr. Solomon Doraiswamy was the first Indian bishop to lead the diocese.
-When Bishop Thorp left India, the diocese was in a state of confusion.
+Solomon Doraiswamy was the first Indian bishop to lead the diocese.
+When Thorp left India, the diocese was in a state of confusion.
 The Tiruchirappalli Thanjavur diocese had failed to make a panel.
 As per the constitution, they were required to send a panel of at least two names.
-Owing to the internal troubles, they had sent only one name and so the Synod of CSI appointed Rev. Solomon Doraiswamy as the Bishop in Tiruchirappalli Thanjavur diocese.
-He was officially consecrated as the bishop on 8 February 1964 at St. Peter's Church (built by Rev. Christian Friedrich Schwarz), Thanjavur by The Most Rev. Arnold Henry Legg (Moderator) and co-consecrated by The Most Rev. Pereji Solomon (Deputy Moderator).
-Bishop Chellappa's ring, cross and Staff were used in the consecration to Bishop Doraiswamy as they were not arranged on time.
+Owing to the internal troubles, they had sent only one name and so the Synod of CSI appointed Doraiswamy as the Bishop in Tiruchirappalli Thanjavur diocese.
+He was officially consecrated as the bishop on 8 February 1964 at St. Peter's Church (built by Christian Friedrich Schwarz), Thanjavur by Arnold Henry Legg (Moderator) and co-consecrated by Pereji Solomon (Deputy Moderator).
+Chellappa's ring, cross and Staff were used in the consecration to Doraiswamy as they were not arranged on time.

-During the fourteenth Church of South India Synod held from 10 to 14 January, 1974 at the Women's Christian College, Madras, Bishop Doraiswamy was elected as the Deputy Moderator and held the office from 1974 to 1980 for over three terms (1974-1976; 1976-1978 and 1978–1980).
-Again during the seventeenth Church of South India Synod held from 10 to 14 January 1980 at Madras Christian College, Tambaram, Bishop Doraiswamy became the Moderator and held the office for a term up to 1982.
+During the fourteenth Church of South India Synod held from 10 to 14 January 1974 at the Women's Christian College, Madras, Doraiswamy was elected as the Deputy Moderator and held the office from 1974 to 1980 for over three terms (1974–1976; 1976-1978 and 1978–1980).
+Again during the seventeenth Church of South India Synod held from 10 to 14 January 1980 at Madras Christian College, Tambaram, Doraiswamy became the Moderator and held the office for a term up to 1982.
 During his tenure, he rejuvenated and started so many people-friendly and people-development projects.
 One of his achievements was the rebirth of Bishop Heber College, Tiruchirapalli.
-The most remembered are the Bishop Heber College, Bishop Heber Schools, Kindernothilfe, etc. The Senate of Serampore College (University) awarded an honorary doctorate degree to Bishop Doraiswamy in 1981.
+The Senate of Serampore College (University) awarded an honorary doctorate degree to Doraiswamy in 1981.
 C.S.I.
 Bishop Solomon Doraisawmy College of Arts and Science in Karur is named in his remembrance.
-He retired at his 65th age in the year 1982 on attaining superannuation.
+He guided the diocese for 18 years and retired at his 65th age in 1982.

-† The Right Rev. Dr. Rajamanickam Paulraj (1982-1998)
+Rajamanickam Paulraj (1982-1998)

-The Right Rev. Dr. Rajamanickam Paulraj was elected and consecrated as the third Bishop of the Tiruchirappalli Thanjavur diocese on 21 January 1982.
+Rajamanickam Paulraj was elected and consecrated as the third Bishop of the Tiruchirappalli Thanjavur diocese on 21 January 1982.
 He guided the diocese for 16 years.
-An excellent scholar and a bishop who was awarded three doctorates.
+A scholar and a bishop who was awarded three doctorates.
 He was actively involved in the CSI Synod as a bishop and was elected to serve as the Deputy Moderator of the Church of South India for the term 1994 – 1996 during the twenty-fourth Church of South India Synod held in January 1994 at the Bishop Heber College, Tiruchirappalli.
-Considering the need for higher education in Dharapuram area, this former Bishop took great efforts to start "Bishop Thorp College" affiliated to the Bharathiar University, Coimbatore in 1984 – under the C.S.I Tiruchirappalli Thanjavur Diocese.
+Considering the need for higher education in Dharapuram area, he took great efforts to start "Bishop Thorp College" affiliated to the Bharathiar University, Coimbatore in 1984 – under the C.S.I Tiruchirappalli Thanjavur Diocese.
 Thus "Bishop Thorp College" emerged as the "First Self-Financing College" in the state of Tamil Nadu.
-He passed on to the glory at his 82nd age on 18 January 2016.
+He died on 18 January 2016.